 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

-12 Tips & Tricks for a Vintage Inspired Holiday Cocktail Party:
+12 Tips & Tricks for a Retro Cocktail Party:

 - Invitations – retro and vintage style invitations (along with my absolute favorite find and where to get it)!

 - Retro style holiday decorations

 - Vintage appetizers that are easy to make and fun to share

 - Sweets that any guest will love (#2 will become a family favorite)!

 - Holiday cocktails that are making a comeback this year.

 - Retro holiday dress ideas – costumes encouraged!

 - The music – what to play and how to play it!